shinyscorpion/task_bunny/README.md

 ## Why RabbitMQ?
 Why not Erlang process?

 It is a fair question and we are not surprised by that.
-OTP allows you run background processes conncurrently in distributed manner out of the box.
+OTP allows you run background processes concurrently in distributed manner out of the box.
 Why do we need RabbitMQ for background processing?

 Well, first of all, if you don't need to persist messages(job requests) outside your system, we suggest you to use Erlang process.
-Erlang process and OTP would be always your first choice for backgrond processing in Elixir.
+Erlang process and OTP would be always your first choice for background processing in Elixir.

 However you might be interested in TaskBunny if you...